ikjordan/picozx81/README.md

 #### With WRX RAM
 Both generate a display more than 320 pixels wide, so some information is not displayed in 640 by 480 mode (i.e. `FiveSevenSix` is set to `off`)
 + [25thanni](https://bodo4all.fortunecity.ws/zx/25thanni.html)
-  + The scrolling "ticker" is more than 320 pixels wide, so all of it is not visible in 640 by 480 mode.
+  + The scrolling "ticker" is more than 320 pixels wide, so all of it is not visible in 640 by 480 mode
 + [rezurrection](https://bodo4all.fortunecity.ws/zx/rezurrection.html)
   + The initial fast horizontal scrolling highlights the non-synchronised screen drawing of the emulator when running in 640 by 480 mode with `FrameSync` set to `Off`, leading to visible tearing
 ### Interlaced Images